Eugenics in the United States: Compulsory sterilization

 In 1907, Indiana passed the first eugenics-based compulsory sterilization law in the world.
-Thirty U.S. states would soon follow their lead.
+Thirty One U.S. states would soon follow their lead and normalized eugenic statutes and pathways that targeted institutionalized people.
 Although the law was overturned by the Indiana Supreme Court in 1921, in the 1927 case Buck v.
 Bell, the U.S. Supreme Court upheld the constitutionality of the Virginia Sterilization Act of 1924, allowing for the compulsory sterilization of patients of state mental institutions.

 The number of sterilizations performed per year increased until another Supreme Court case, Skinner v.
 Oklahoma, 1942, which ruled that under the 14th Amendment's Equal Protection Clause, laws that permitted the compulsory sterilization of criminals were unconstitutional if these laws treated similar crimes differently.
 Although Skinner determined that the right to procreate was a fundamental right under the constitution, the case did not denounce sterilization laws, because its analysis was based on the equal protection of criminal defendants specifically, therefore leaving those seen as "social undesirables"—the poor, the disabled, and various ethnic groups—as targets of compulsory sterilization.
 Therefore, though compulsory sterilization is now considered an abuse of human rights, Buck v.
 Bell has never been overturned, and Virginia specifically did not repeal its sterilization law until 1974.

 Men and women were compulsorily sterilized for different reasons.
 Men were sterilized to treat their aggression and to eliminate their criminal behavior, while women were sterilized to control the results of their sexuality.
 Since women bore children, eugenicists held women more accountable than men for the reproduction of the less "desirable" members of society.
 Eugenicists therefore predominantly targeted women in their efforts to regulate the birth rate, to "protect" white racial health, and weed out the "defectives" of society.